-Financial assets / Financial liabilities Fair val 31 December 2021 Assets/ (Liabilities) ue as at 31 December 2020 Assets/ (Liabilities) Valuation technique and key input Significant unobservable input(s) Relationship of unobservable input to fair value £'000 £'000 Listed equity share 147 - Level 1 Quoted bid prices in an active market. n.a. n.a.
-Seed Investment 108 106 Level 2 Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly or indirectly Financial Statements of Riide Ltd n.a.
-Contingent consideration (21,867) (21,098) Level 3 Discounted cash flow method was used to capture the present value of the expected future economic benefits that will flow out of the Group arising from the contingent consideration.
+Financial assets / Financial liabilities 31 December 2022 Assets/ ue as at 31 December 2021 Assets/ (Liabilities) Valuation technique and key input Significant unobservable input(s) £'000 £'000 Listed equity share - 147 Level 1 Quoted bid prices in an active market. n.a. n.a.
+Seed Investment - 108 Level 2 Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly or indirectly Financial Statements of Riide Ltd n.a.
+Contingent consideration (12,437) (21,867) Level 3 Discounted cash flow method was used to capture the present value of the expected future economic benefits that will flow out of the Group arising from the contingent consideration.
 Discount rate of 8.50% - 9.25% per annum determined using a Capital Asset Pricing Model.
 A slight increase in the discount rate used in isolation would result in a significant decrease in the fair value.